The Zoo FenceThe Zoo Fence

 The Zoo Fence at birth

-for the color bar graphic used on this site,
+for the color bar used on this site,

 and for his book on Netscape Navigator